-What little we know of her comes from the diary of John Winthrop, governor of the Massachusetts Bay Colony.
+What we know of her comes from the diary of John Winthrop, governor of the Massachusetts Bay Colony.

 Mary’s husband was “an ancient man who had neither honesty nor ability, and one whom she had no affection unto,” Winthrop writes.

-“It was reported also that she did frequently abuse her husband, setting a knife to his breast and threatening to kill him, calling him old rogue and cuckold, and said she would make him wear horns as big as a bull,” wrote Winthrop.
+“She did frequently abuse her husband, setting a knife to his breast and threatening to kill him, calling him old rogue and cuckold, and said she would make him wear horns as big as a bull,” wrote Winthrop.

 “Whereupon, soon after she was married, divers young men solicited her chastity, and drawing her into bad company, and giving her wine and other gifts, easily prevailed with her.”

 Now everything might have proceeded without a problem except Mary Latham took up with a man named John Britton.
 Britton, a professor in England, came to the colonies, but he was not a Puritan.

 “He opposed our church government, etc., and grew dissolute, losing both power and profession of godliness,” Winthrop wrote.
 Britton was “a man ill affected both to our church discipline and civil government.”

 Britton also apparently couldn’t keep his mouth shut.
 He confessed to his affair with Mary Latham.
 The magistrates in Plymouth, where Mary lived, wasted no time in shipping her to Boston to face the charges against her.

 At first, Mary Lataham denied the allegation.
 Britton had made advances, she said, but had not succeeded.